marenwoodruff/react-redux-counter/readme.md

 The switch statement ends up lining up better than its if-else counterpart, and is more uniform in its display.
 We don't have to specify the same value over and over again in `else if` statements.
 It also has fewer symbols and takes less effort to type.
-This seems like a win across the board, though they might feel strange at first if you aren't used to writing them.

 ## The Container